-What are the most popular systems that consumers install in their homes?
+What are the most popular smart home automation technology systems that consumers install in their homes?

 Are these systems affordable for the average homeowner?

-A decent system offering whole-house music, multiroom video, surveillance cameras, security system, lighting controls, smart thermostats and home automation can be had for less than $5,000.
+A professionally-installed automation system offering whole-house music, multiroom video, surveillance cameras, security system, lighting controls, smart thermostats and home automation can be had $5,000 to $10,000 (depending on the size of your home, the complexity of the programming and the number of integrated devices).
 That would include remote access via the Web or smart phone.

 Many of the popular electronic systems today can and do provide automation functions.
 For example, most security systems can also interact with the lights.
 Advanced remote controls also can control the lights, as well as thermostats and your music collection … in addition to your A/V components.

-Are they realistic for the average homeowner?
+Are home automation systems realistic for the average homeowner?
 Which systems seem the most practical?

 So many people swear they don’t need this stuff and they would never use it.
 And then they’re 10 miles away from home wondering if they set back the thermostat or locked the doors.